aarhusstadsarkiv/maya/sites/demo/docs/01-maya.md

     uv sync

-You may also need to install danish language packs
+You may also need to install danish language packs on linux type systems:

     sudo apt-get install language-pack-da
     sudo locale-gen da_DK.UTF-8